CodeYourFuture/curriculum/common-content/en/module/js1/testing-a-sub-goal/index.md

 Even though we _know_ the code on line 3 is incorrect, this was a useful step.
 It allowed us to run our code more often, and check that we're on the right track.

+{{<note type="remember">}}
+Run your code as often as you can.

+Make small changes and run your code.

+Sometimes we write code we know we will delete because it lets us get feedback sooner.
+{{</note>}}

-Now we can focus on just one problem - how to handle times after midday (i.e. fixing line 3).
+Now we can focus on just one problem: how to handle times after midday (i.e. fixing line 3).
 We don't need to worry about both detecting the time _and_ handling it.

 If the output of this assert still printed `"23:00 am"` we would have stopped here and debugged that.
 Again, we could focus on just one problem.